-In March/April 2016, I co-authored an article about the Commission and the need for a child custody statute: The Commission on Child Custody Decision Making: From Theory to Practice.
+In March/April 2016, I co-authored an article about the Commission and the need for a child custody statute: The Commission on Child Custody Decision Making: From Theory to Practice (note, link takes you to MSBA’s website to download the article).
 So, won’t repeat the background here.

 Where do things stand now?
 Still no custody statute 3 sessions later, despite multiple failed custody bills based on the Commission’s work.